roboquant avatar

 This book combines academic research with industry trends.
 It covers a wide range of topics, from statistical trading models to optimizing order execution and risk management.
 Sometimes it feels a bit like each author focused on their own area of expertise, leading to somewhat disjointed chapters.
 Still, the content is unique and the authors are clearly experts.

 Because of the wide range of topics, some chapters lack the details to directly apply them to your own strategies.
 So it serves better as a source of inspiration, rather than a pragmatic approach to algo trading.
-Please note you’ll need a firm grasp on math to get most out of this book.
+Please note you’ll need a firm grasp on math to get the most out of this book.

-Some of the content is more catered towards trading firms than retail traders.
+Some content is more catered towards trading firms than retail traders.
 For example, optimizing trade execution is most applicable when you place large orders that would otherwise suffer from a lot of slippages.

 Podcasts